APatelUIUC/MobilePenroseTiler/README.md

 - Penrose subdivisions beyond 9–10 may take longer on low-powered devices; the render time indicator lets you tune settings before exporting.
 - PNG export uses the configured resolution, so you can generate high-DPI assets (up to 4096×4096 by default).
-- Triangular, square, and hex tilings include density and orientation controls so you can chase patterns like isohedral diamonds or honeycomb alternation.
+- Triangular, parallelogram, and hex tilings include density, angle, and orientation controls so you can chase patterns like isohedral diamonds or honeycomb alternation.
 - If you prefer the original CLI workflow, run `python3 penrose.py` and follow the prompts.